-In order to streamline seating for the Masquerade, Anime Boston uses a ticket system.
+In order to streamline seating for the Masquerade, Anime Boston uses a Queued Event Pass system.

-Tickets will be FREE to all attendees and handed out while supplies last.
-The location of the ticketing table and times when it will be open will be announced shortly before the convention.
-There will be two types of tickets: Auditorium Floor and Auditorium Balcony.
-One ticket will be issued per person.
-Each ticket guarantees the ticket holder a seat in that area.
-Anime Boston is not responsible for lost/misplaced tickets; however, if tickets are lost, seats may be available after those with tickets have been seated.
+Queued Event Passes are FREE to all attendees and handed out while supplies last.
+The location of the Queued Event Pass table and times when it will be open will be announced shortly before the convention.
+There will be two types of passes: Auditorium Floor and Auditorium Balcony.
+One pass will be issued per person.
+Each pass guarantees the pass holder a seat in that area.
+Anime Boston is not responsible for lost/misplaced passes; however, if passes are lost, seats may be available after those with passes have been seated.
 Attendees will not be allowed to line up for the Masquerade until two hours before seating time.
-There will be a line for each ticket type.
-Floor ticket holders will line up outside of the Auditorium entrance, balcony ticket holders will line up on the 3rd floor along the windows.
+There will be a line for each pass type.
+Floor pass holders will line up outside of the Auditorium entrance, balcony pass holders will line up on the 3rd floor along the windows.
 There will be no simulcast.